longiosdev/Vietnam-Tech-Blogs/README.md

 # Vietnamese-Tech-Blogs
-List all tech vietnamese blogs for reference
+List all tech blogs written by Vietnamese for reference.
+Happy Blogging!

 ## iOS